spencer-sullivan/file_system_api/README.md

 2. Add a file to the `root_directory` by running `echo "hi" > root_directory/foo.txt`
 3. Repeat step (1) to see the new file listed
 4. Run `curl -D- http://127.0.0.1:8000/foo.txt` to see the file contents

+### Unit tests

+Unit tests live in test_server.py.
+To run them, you will need to set up a Python environment (see above), and then run `pytest test_server.py`.